makehumancommunity/makehuman/README.md

   * compile\_proxies.py
   * compile\_targets.py

-### Installing python dependencies on debian, ubuntu, mint and similar systems

-All that you need should be available via apt.
-On a console prompt, run:

-* apt-get install python3-numpy python3-opengl python3-pyqt5 python3-pyqt5.qtopengl python3-pyqt5.qtsvg

-### Installing python dependencies on windows
+### Installing python dependencies
 You should be able to start the command "pip" by opening a console prompt ("run" -> "cmd.exe") and writing "pip".
 If not, figure out how to run "pip": https://pip.pypa.io/en/stable/ (it should have been installed automatically by python)

 Use "pip" to install dependencies.
-Run the following commands:
+Running the following command will install all python dependencies:

-* pip install numpy
-* pip install PyQt5
-* pip install PyOpenGL
+* pip install -r requirements.txt

 ### Installing plugins